Liquid Art Winery & Estate is the result of a dream constructed by David "Dave" & Danielle "Dani" Tegtmeier.

 Liquid Art Wine (select varietals) and Dave & Dani Craft Cider are now in product distribution across the state of Kansas in local liquor stores, bars, and restaurants.
 A dedicated, in-house Sales team represent the brands and maximize self-distribution to bring the products to you!
 David and Danielle work closely with Kansas State University, particularly the National Strategic Sales Institute program, to provide beverage and sales internships to students.

-In October 2018, an unfortunate incident resulted in immediate blindness of both eyes.
+In October 2018, an unfortunate incident resulted in immediate blindness of David's eyes.
 Although it was a life changing event, David has remained positive and continued to be a leader.
 Even though his sight was lost, his sense of smell and taste were heightened-- important senses for a Blind Winemaker.

 In 2019, David and Danielle continued to focus on their guest experience with great customer service behind their bar, addition of artisan pizzas to their Tasting Room menu, winery-hosted events such as live music and wine release parties, and weddings and other private events in the Event Center.
 In production, new wine varietals and seasonal ciders were bottled and released.
 Dave & Dani cider was also newly packaged in kegs to be on tap in bars and restaurants.